MSU-Libraries/catalog-infrastructure/README.md

 GitLab is not required for using this repository -- it simply helps call all of the steps in the correct order with the right parameters.
 If you want to use this repository without GitLab you can still references the `.gitlab-ci.yml` file to help understand what steps you would need to manually run in order to spin up your cluster(s).
+Like how to use the below variables that would be in the CI/CD settings.

-The following CI/CD variables must also be created: (note that GitLab supports defining different values for the same variable for each environment, so you can have a `DEPLOY_HOST_1,2,3` for devel and for prod.
+The following CI/CD variables must also be created: (note that GitLab supports defining different values for the same variable for each environment, so you can have a `DEPLOY_HOST_1,2,3` for devel and different values for prod (and different values of the `MAIN_TF_FILE` for shared).

 * `AWS_KEY`: The AWS Key for the user with the above user-policy
 * `AWS_SECRET`: The AWS Secret for the user with the above user-policy